Factors That Shape Decisions and Three Approaches

 Cognitive biases

 Cognitive biases are systematic patterns of mistaken thinking.
 Decades of psychology research have catalogued them.
-The handout names four that matter most for decision makers.
+Four matter most for decision makers.

 Belief bias